catalystneuro/hnasko-lab-to-nwb/src/hnasko_lab_to_nwb/embargo_2025/notes.md

 - Stream 'Fi1r' --> raw signal

 ### TDT events
+For "Shock" sessions
+- 'CSm_' --> conditioned stimulus minus (auditory cue not paired with shock)
+- 'CSp_' --> conditioned stimulus plus (auditory cue paired with shock)

-For "Varying duration" sessions
+For new "Shock" sessions
-- 'ssm_' or 'sms_'--> time intervals for optogenetic stimulation delivered for 250ms each stimulus,
+- 'sms_'--> time intervals for uncued shock stimulation delivered for 250ms each stimulus,
-- 's1s_'--> time intervals for optogenetic stimulation delivered for 1s each stimulus,
+- 's1s_'--> time intervals for uncued shock stimulation delivered for 1s each stimulus,
-- 's4s_'--> time intervals for optogenetic stimulation delivered for 4s each stimulus
+- 's4s_'--> time intervals for uncued shock stimulation delivered for 4s each stimulus

-For "Varying frequencies" sessions
-- 'H10_'--> time intervals for optogenetic stimulation delivered at 10Hz,
-- 'H20_'--> time intervals for optogenetic stimulation delivered at 20Hz,
-- 'H40_'--> time intervals for optogenetic stimulation delivered at 40Hz,
-- 'H05_'--> time intervals for optogenetic stimulation delivered at 5Hz

-## AnyMaze videos
-Video needs to be converted in  .mp4 format using ANyMaze software dedicated tool.
-The video start timestamp must be stored in an excel file ("video_metadata") two columns: "file_name" and "start_time".
-Not all sessions have AnyMaze videos